avajs/ava/docs/recipes/precompiling-with-webpack.md

 Translations: [Français](https://github.com/avajs/ava-docs/blob/master/fr_FR/docs/recipes/precompiling-with-webpack.md)

 The AVA [readme](https://github.com/avajs/ava#transpiling-imported-modules) mentions precompiling your imported modules as an alternative to runtime compilation, but it doesn't explain how.
-This recipe various approaches using webpack.
-(These examples use webpack 2.0).
+This recipe discusses several approaches using webpack v2.
 Multiple approaches are discussed as each has its own pros and cons.
 You should select the approach that best fits your use case.
-This might not be necessery once [this](https://github.com/avajs/ava/blob/master/docs/specs/001%20-%20Improving%20language%20support.md) is completed.
-See the original discussion [here](/avajs/ava/pull/1385).
+See the original discussion [here](https://github.com/avajs/ava/pull/1385).

 - [Single test file](#single-test-file)
 - [Multiple test files](#multiple-test-files)